erikandersson96/portfolio-project-four/README.md

 If a visitor wish to share their own delicous recipes, they can do so by register for a free user account.
 Old users can login/logout, see all of the recipes, edit or delete the recipes that they have created.

+### HINT:
 **Remember that all links in this Readme does not open in a new tab.
-They open in the same window.**
+They open in the this window.
+I have added a "(link)" to remember you as a reader that "this is a link", so you easier can remember that each link opens in this window.**

 To visit What To Eat website please click this [link](https://whattoeat2022.herokuapp.com/) (link).